KivilcimBasakVural/GLIMPSE_workshop_compevo/README.md

-This project was created for COMPEVO population genetics workshop.
-Therefore, some running codes were updated for COMPEVO server.
+This project was created for 	@CompEvoMetu population genetics workshop.
+Therefore, some running codes were updated for @CompEvoMetu server.